noramurakozy/noramurakozy.github.io/book.md

-# Text Analysis of Gray's Anatomy
+# Further Text Analysis of Gray's Anatomy

 On this page, a thorough analysis of "Gray's Anatomy (41st edition)" textbook can be found.
 The book, sections, and chapters have been analyzed individually, and the results are displayed in tables below.